Opelika Crush Soccer Club – Frequently Asked Questions (FAQ)

 How are teams formed?

-Teams are formed through a tryout evaluation process.
-Players are grouped with others of similar skill levels to foster development and success.
+Teams are formed through tryouts.
+Players are grouped by skill level to support development and competitive play.

-All coaches participate in the US Soccer Grassroots Licensing Program.
+All coaches complete the U.S. Soccer Grassroots Licensing Program.

 - Most hold a D License

-- Some hold C, B, or A National Licenses
+- Several hold C, B, or A Licenses

-How much playing time can my child expect?
+How much playing time will my child get?

-This is a competitive program.
-Playing time is not guaranteed, but we prioritize giving committed players opportunities to participate and grow through game experience.
+Playing time is not guaranteed.
+However, committed players are given opportunities to develop through game experience.

 Games & Tournaments